microsoft/Windows-IoT-Samples/RFIDForIoT/README.md

 * MFRC522 scanner
 * a Piezo Buzzer (If you want a beep when a card scans)
-* a breadboard and a couple of connetor wires
+* a breadboard and a couple of connector wires

 ### For UP Board